Annual Christmas concert set to return to Cherry Point for first time since 2019

-Havelock, N.C.
-(WNCT) – The 2nd Marine Aircraft Wing Band Christmas Concert is set to take place December 9th and 10th at the Two Rivers Theater on Cherry Point.
+HAVELOCK, N.C.
+(WNCT) – The 2nd Marine Aircraft Wing Band Christmas Concert is set to take place December 9-10 at the Two Rivers Theater at Cherry Point.

-It’s the first holiday concert the band has had in 2 years.
+It’s the first holiday concert the band has had in two years due to the coronavirus pandemic.
 The members have been working hard to make sure the concerts are festive for everyone who attends.

 “It’s such a great feeling to be able to perform for hundreds of people, potentially even more and being able to share what you’ve been doing your whole life with others,” said one member of the 2nd MAW Band, LCpl.
 Robert Kiffs.

-The band is getting ready to open its doors to the community for the first time since 2019.
+Band members like 2nd MAW Band Cpl.
+Arryn Bess said they are excited for the event.

 “[COVID-19] has separated us a lot.
 We haven’t really gotten to be a big community in a while, and I think this concert kind of showcases that coming together.
-So that’s what it means to me,” said another member of the 2nd MAW Band, Cpl.
-Arryn Bess.
+So that’s what it means to me,” Bess said.

 They’ve been busy running through each song and every lyric in order to bring back the annual Christmas tradition.